Toddo0/OpenWiDrop/README.md

 ## 📦 Installation

 ### Download APK
-You can download the latest APK from the [Releases](https://github.com/Toddo0/openwidrop/releases) page. *(Replace with your actual link)*
+You can download the latest APK from the [Releases](https://github.com/Toddo0/openwidrop/releases) page.

 ### Build from Source